 The recommendation is based on a few things.
 First, we know that pregnant women who become infected with COVID-19 are at much higher risks of developing severe disease.
 This means they are at increased likelihood of needing to be hospitalized and intubated, and they are at risk of developing pregnancy-specific complications such as preterm labor and delivery.

 Secondly, this vaccine is not in a category of vaccines that we usually avoid in pregnancy, including vaccines based on live, weakened viruses.
-The currently approved vaccines in the United States are both mRNA vaccines, and both contain no viral particles whatsoever.
+The three currently approved vaccines in the United States are mRNA and viral vector vaccines—and none of these contain no live particles whatsoever.

 So, to answer the question of whether or not a pregnant person should choose to get the COVID vaccine, the answer is: it is your choice.
 No organization is saying all pregnant people should get it, but they are saying that, after discussion with your healthcare provider and weighing the risks and benefits for you, you should decide for yourself.